ORCID/ORCID-Source/docs/public_api/public_api_quick_start.md

 ### But I don't see X (for instance, funding) section?
 Use a version number.

 New functionality is often only in API release candidates.
-To access release candidates specify a version number between the ORCID id path and resource path.
+To access release candidates specify a version number before the numeric ORCID id path.

 pub.orcid.org/**v1.2_rc4**/0000-0002-0036-9460/orcid-profile